mattwhitfield/Unitverse/docs/features.md

 ### 🔵 Per-generation control

 Unitverse can be configured to show a user interface before each generation, or show it selectively by holding the Control key while clicking on a menu item.
-This allows you to change the configuration and selected the target project for an individual generation, if required.
+This allows you to change the configuration and select the target project for an individual generation, if required.

 ### 🟣 Support for nullable reference types